 - 1 pint strawberries

-- ½ bag chocolate chips
+- 1/2 bag chocolate chips

-- 8 oz. cream cheese
+- 8 oz cream cheese

-- 1 tablespoon powdered sugar
+- 1 tbls powdered sugar

-- 1 tablespoon milk
+- 1 tbls milk

-- sliced almonds optional
+- sliced almonds, optional

 Instructions

-- This is the most important step…dry off the strawberries individually with paper towels.
+- Dry: This is the most important step…dry off the strawberries individually with paper towels.
 If the strawberries are wet, the chocolate will not stick.

-- Line a cookie sheet (that will fit in your freezer) with waxed paper or a Silpat.
+- Dip: Line a cookie sheet (that will fit in your freezer) with waxed paper or a Silpat.
 Dip the bottom half of each strawberry into the melted chocolate and place on the lined pan.
 Once the pan is full, place it in the freezer for about 5 minutes or until the chocolate has hardened.

-- While the chocolate is cooling, make the cheesecake filling.
+- Beat: While the chocolate is cooling, make the cheesecake filling.
 In a small bowl, beat together the cream cheese, powdered sugar and milk, until smooth.
 If it seems too thick, add a splash more milk.

-- Spoon the cheesecake mixture into a piping bag with a star tip.
+- Pipe: Spoon the cheesecake mixture into a piping bag with a star tip.
 If you don’t have a piping bag, scoop it into a large Ziploc bag and snip off the corner.
 Remove the strawberries from the freezer and pipe in the cheesecake filling.

-Chocolate Dipped Cheesecake Filled Strawberries
+Chocolate Dipped Chocolate Cheesecake Filled Strawberries

 Ingredients